zmc/ceph-devstack/README.md

 Write unit tests for the above feature.

+#### Problem Statement

+Implement a feature that allows ceph-devstack to to configured to use an arbitrary number of storage devices per testnode container.
+This will enable us to deploy multiple [Ceph OSDs](https://docs.ceph.com/en/latest/glossary/#term-Ceph-OSD) per testnode - bringing us closer to how we use teuthology in production.
+Right now, ceph-devstack supports 1 OSD per testnode.

+If you have extra time, you might consider also allowing the _size_ of the storage devices to be configurable.
+The same size can be used for all.

+In the future, we may also want to implement a feature that allows ceph-devstack to discover and directly consume unused storage devices on the host machine, as opposed to using loop devices.
+This would enable more performance-sensitive testing.

 #### Connect

 Feel free to reach out to us on the [#gsoc-2025-teuthology](https://ceph-storage.slack.com/archives/C08GR4Q8YS0) Slack channel under ceph-storage.slack.com.
 Use slack invite link at the bottom of [this page](https://ceph.io/en/community/connect/) to join ceph-storage.slack.com workspace.